JuliaMolSim/Molly.jl/benchmark/allegro_benchmarks.md

   as KernelAbstractions kernels over a device-built neighbour list, with no inter-kernel synchronisation.
 The forces reverse pass keeps all edge-local adjoints in global scratch (no dynamically sized per-thread buffers), gathers the environment adjoint per atom (no atomics), and uses atomics only for the final Cartesian force scatter.
-Remaining follow-up: threading the CPU backward and a cell-list neighbour build.
+The CPU backward is also threaded (per centre atom).
+Remaining follow-up: a cell-list neighbour build (the current all-pairs build is the super-linear part of the scaling).
 - A head-to-head against the reference `nequip-allegro` (PyTorch) package — analogous to the ANI-vs-TorchANI comparison — is future work: it needs a trained checkpoint (or a matched-config build) shared between the two implementations for a fair comparison.